lesandie/tinybird_nyc_taxi/README.md

 ## Improvements

 There is always room for improvements.
 For the next iteration in the process, I would like to automate the calculation of the standard deviation and average of the series for the trip time, trip distance and passenger count variables.
-One way of doing this would be with a CTE or a function but I have to read a little bit more about both options in the ClickHouse documentation.
+One way of doing this would be with a CTE but I have to read a little bit more the ClickHouse documentation.
 Another way would be publishing and endpoint for the materialized view and query the data from a python script that I would happily write :-D when **I have more time**.
 But still because of the simplicity of the model, we would need a human operator to calculate the lower and upper bounds of the distribution.